Rob Parker (sports journalist): Comments on Robert Griffin III

-On December 13, 2012, on First Take, Parker made controversial remarks relating to Washington Redskins quarterback Robert Griffin III during a segment discussing Griffin's comment at an earlier press conference that although he was an African-American, he did not want to be defined by that alone.
+On December 13, 2012, on First Take, Parker made controversial remarks where he questioned the "blackness" of Washington Redskins quarterback Robert Griffin III during a segment discussing Griffin's comment at an earlier press conference that although he was an African-American, he did not want to be defined by that alone.
 Parker stated that these words were a "red flag" for him and asked "Is he a brother, or is he a cornball brother?"
 When asked to explain what he meant by this, he stated, "He's not real.
 OK, he's black, he kind of does the thing, but he's not really down with the cause.
 He's not one of us.
 He's kind of black but he's not really, like, the guy you want to hang out with because he's off to something else."
 Parker then cited Griffin having a white fiancée and "talk about how he's a Republican" (though he acknowledged having no information to support this).

 Later that day, ESPN spokesman Mike Soltys said that Parker's comments, "were inappropriate and we are evaluating our next steps."
 ESPN announced on December 20, 2012 that Parker would be suspended for 30 days.
 Parker expressed surprise at the reaction to his comments, stating "Looking back on some of the comments, I can see where people could take it out of context and run with it.
 But the response and what happened over the past 30 days is just shocking."
 ESPN announced on Tuesday, January 8, 2013, that Parker would not return.
-By coincidence, Griffin III joined ESPN as a football analyst in the summer of 2021.